 The Ovarian Cancer Education & Research Network, Inc., (OCERN)

-THE APPLICATION IS CURRENTLY OPEN.
+THE APPLICATION IS CURRENTLY CLOSED.

 The Ovarian Cancer Education & Research Network, Inc., (OCERN) is requesting proposals for established and junior investigators to initiate new studies or further existing research related to ovarian cancer.
 A $25,000 one-year award will be granted to projects conducted in the state of California by California-based researchers.

 Research proposals should be applicable to one or more of the following areas:

 - Proposals which may lead to early detection, better treatment or a cure for ovarian cancer;

 - Projects that may benefit women living with ovarian cancer today;